Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Introduction

-The work on the metric underlying the LDDMM methodology \cite{Begetal2005} has also been followed up by \cite{SommerKernelBundle1,SommerKernelBundle2}, where the authors introduce the notion of a bundle of kernels and argue that this general framework can be used to deal with multi-scale LDDMM.
-By passing, we prove that their approach reduces to the mixture of kernels.
-We give a self-contained and simple proof of this result based on Lagrange multipliers and we develop an extension of \cite{Bruveris_MK}, first to a finite number of scales and then to a continuum of scales.
-The paper is divided into three parts: the first part focuses on a finite number of scales while the second treats the case of a continuum of scales.
-The last part of the paper is devoted to numerical simulations, where we show in particular the decomposition on the given scales of the optimized diffeomorphism.
+This article is divided into three parts: the first part focuses on a finite number of scales while the second treats the case of a continuum of scales.
+The last part of the paper is devoted to numerical simulations, where we show in particular the decomposition on the given scales of the optimised diffeomorphism.